bipul-mohanto/Bengali-Language-Overleaf-Latex-Template/README.md

 ### Changing Compiler from Overleaf

-- Sometimes for certain languages, classes and packages it may be necessary to use a different compiler like `xelatex` than the default pdflatex.
-We have to set XeLatex instead of PdfLatex for writing Bangla (from [Rajan-sust's repo](https://github.com/Rajan-sust/Bangla-in-Latex-with-Overleaf)
+- Sometimes for certain languages, classes and packages it may be necessary to use a different compiler like `xelatex` than the default `pdflaTex`.
+We have to set `XeLaTex` instead of PdfLatex for writing Bangla

-- To change the compiler, simply click into the left hand menu
+- To change the compiler, simply click into the left hand menu:

 ![](first.png)

-- Click on the Compiler menu under Settings
+- Click on the Compiler menu under Settings , and select `XeLaTex`:

 ![](second.png)